SD AHEC Scholars:

 - Practice Transformation

-Students should fill out the application, linked below.
+Students should fill out the application link below.
 All fields must be fully completed.
 Any application that is missing fields or attachments will not be considered for acceptance.
 We accept applications on a rolling basis.
-Please click the button below to view and submit the AHEC Scholars Application.